-Just like the print edition of the Tribu-te magazine for hairdressers, the Tribu-te show honours the individuality and creativity of the hairdresser.
-Designed to fire the imagination and a sense of pride in our craft, the show gives a select line up of hairdressers carte blanche as regards to what they do on stage.
+The Tribu-te show honours the individuality and creativity of the hairdresser.
+Designed to fire the imagination with a sense of pride in our craft.
+The show gives a select line up of hairdressers carte blancheto what they do on stage.

 The only directions are on how!
-Each artist has just 20 minutes in the spotlight to work their magic, charged with using a max of two models, but no smoke or mirrors, to produce a presentation that is ‘all genius, no gimmicks’.
+Each artist has just 20 minutes in the spotlight to work their magic, with a max of two models.
+No smoke or mirrors, to produce a presentation that is ‘all genius, no gimmicks’.
 For the 6th edition in London, hosted at the prestigious Novello Theatre, and audience of nearly 700 were not disappointed.

 DESMOND MURRAY: An accomplished salon stylist, session stylist and photographer, Desmond gave us an insight into his world of media.
 Working the hair and the camera, his presentation was based on the concept of capturing forever ‘a moment in time that doesn’t exist’.
 He created six different looks on his two models from commercial to avant-garde and produced a photographic collection before the eyes of his audience.
 They loved his style.

 ANDREW JOSE: An educator with a Sassoon heritage, Andrew is equally at home on a main stage as he is in the salon (he owns an eponymous salon in the heart of London, with a clientele including the fierce and the fashionable).
 For Tribu-te, Andrew and his colleague Eveline Lungdren, presented ‘Romanticism’ using texturizing techniques on two London-cool models.
 Calm, poised and oh-so interesting.